skellis46/finger-pointing-moon/20191129 - performance knowledges conference malta/20200225 - corporeal epistemics - edited presentation plan.md

 But at least this person attempted to make sense of the terms.
 Search for the word _embodied_ in a random selection of dance scholarship and there will be few if any attempts to be clear about its meaning and use.

 This absence and lack of precision is not really surprising.
-The philosopher Maxine Sheets-Johnstone describes the term _embodiment_ as "little more than a lexical band-aid covering a three-hundred year old Western wound" -- that is, the Cartesian split of mind and body.[@sheets-johnstone_primacy_2011 pp.301-311] And she suggests that this split remains "part of our thinking because we have not yet fathomed what it is to be the bodies we are".[@sheets-johnstone_primacy_2011 p.310].
+The philosopher Maxine Sheets-Johnstone [expand: maxine.jpg] describes the term _embodiment_ as "little more than a lexical band-aid covering a three-hundred year old Western wound" -- that is, the Cartesian split of mind and body.[@sheets-johnstone_primacy_2011 pp.301-311] And she suggests that this split remains "part of our thinking because we have not yet fathomed what it is to be the bodies we are".[@sheets-johnstone_primacy_2011 p.310].
 In other words, "When we have recourse to [the word] 'embodiment,' we avoid coming to terms with bodies, with what is actually there, sensuously present in our experience ..."[@sheets-johnstone_primacy_2011 p.312]

 But coming to terms with what is there is not a trivial ambition.
 The temptation to assume to know what is there is enormous; to project our desires, ambitions and feelings onto what we can see.
-In some respects our livelihoods and identities as dance scholars are dependent on the existence of a concept like embodied knowledge.
-And if we say enough times "this is embodied knowledge, this is embodied knowledge" -- like a mantra to the academic gods -- then we start to accept it as the truth.
+In some respects our livelihoods and identities as dance scholars are dependent on the existence of a concept like embodied knowledge. [type: ⇧⌘N ;this] And if we say enough times "this is embodied knowledge, this is embodied knowledge" -- like a mantra to the academic gods -- then we start to accept it as the truth.

 The problem gets trickier still because, as a participant in these simple Authentic Movement dance experiments, I can _testify_ that there was something quite profound going on that is not at all visible from the outside.
 In Authentic Movement both the mover and the watcher are working with a discipline of non-judgement.
 Such a discipline underpins all that is radical about the practice.
 If I were to describe the experience from the inside I would use words like freedom, patience, calmness and playfulness.
 These were rich and complex experiences for us.
 We kept going back to these improvisations working with non-judgement like children going back into the water -- excited to try again, to re-enter that state of wildly still abandon.
 The photographic strip of Shaun carries _none_ of that experiential information.

 Of course the temptation to want to make this research about embodied _something_ is strong.
 But in this work, the state, quality or even quantity of body-based understanding -- sensuous presence in experience -- was merely a thing.
 But it wasn't any _thing_ special, and it wasn't anything that people haven't already been doing for a long time in Authentic Movement.
 What I _do_ think is critical is how I might respond to the following fundamental questions:

+[type: ⇧⌘N ;rq]

 >What do we understand differently as a consequence of this practice?
 >How might those understandings be important to our research and professional community?